 Coast to awe-inspiring GIANT’S CAUSEWAY, then let the province’s story

-unfold as you head for the city of Derry, and, later, BELLEEK POTTERY,
+unfold as you head for the city of Derry.
+Later, visit BELLEEK POTTERY,

 renowned for its exquisite cream-colored Parian china.
 At Drumcliff,